samplchallenges/SAMPL-league/examples/README.md

 ### 2.3: Create a setup.py file

-In 2.3, we will modify a setup.py file to
+In 2.3, we will customize a setup.py file to to match the python modules we have written.
 1. Create and open a file called "setup.py"
 2. Copy and paste the following into setup.py
     ```